Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

         - WindowLeaked: Activity com.example.weatherforecast.presentation.WeatherForecastActivity has leaked window DecorView@f309362[WeatherForecastActivity] that was originally added here at android.view.ViewRootImpl.<init>(ViewRootImpl.java:797), when device location permission is asked
         - Location definition alert dialog is shown twice

+   INFO:
+        - WorkManager is only injected in WeatherForecastActivity, but not used.
+The purpose here is just to launch it and it's launch performs downloading and saving of forecast to database.

 //            NetworkMonitor(app.applicationContext, this@WeatherForecastViewModel)
             // Since NetworkMonitor doesn't check if app started with no inet, following check is required